-Individuals from the European populations had partial membership to multiple clusters, with similar membership coefficients for most individuals.
+Individuals from the European populations had partial memberships to multiple clusters, with similar membership coefficients for most individuals.
 This pattern of high admixture along a spatial transect might reflect a continuous gradation in allele frequencies (i.e., a cline) across regions that cannot be detected by the methods used in this study.
 Indeed, a major limitation of all clustering approaches is the risk of inferring artefactual discrete groups in populations where genetic diversity is distributed continuously.
 DAPC and STRUCTURE are not immune to this bias and may erroneously identify clusters within a cline (Jombart et al., 2010).
 TESS is more sensitive to allelic gradient; this program includes a decay of the correlation between membership coefficients and distance within clusters (Chen et al., 2007).
 In the presence of clines and with evenly distributed sampling, TESS may detect fewer clusters than STRUCTURE (Durand, Chen, & François, 2009).
 The larger admixed clusters found with DAPC and STRUCTURE may therefore reflect a cline of allele frequency across Europe for the rosy apple aphid.
 Allele frequency clines can result from admixture between genetically distinct populations (Currat & Excoffier, 2005; Menozzi, Piazza, & Cavalli-Sforza, 1978) and/or from subsequent founder events during range expansion (Barbujani, Sokal, and Oden 1995; Fix 1997; Currat and Excoffier 2005).
 Genetic diversity is also expected to decrease along the expanding range (François, Blum, Jakobsson, & Rosenberg, 2008; Prugnolle, Manica, & Balloux, 2005).
 Founder events associated with a recent range expansion may have resulted in the decreasing east-west gradient of genetic diversity and the large number of admixed individuals observed in Europe.
 It is therefore possible that the European populations of the rosy apple aphid underwent a recent expansion.
 Note that we did not detect any signature of range expansion with the three-markers dataset (CO1, cytB and trpB).
 This lack of signature of range expansion may be due to limited number of samples used in our test (at least for the Moroccan and American populations), but also that the range expansion is so recent that we cannot catch its footprint with our sequence markers.
 Several preliminary ABC-RF tests of range expansion of the rosy apple aphid in Europe that failed (i.e., very low posterior probabilities and prior error rates, data not shown) suggest that the second hypothesis is possible.